University of Minnesota Bruininks Hall

 The building’s mechanical engineering system incorporates under-floor air distribution, natural daylighting, total energy recovery, individual temperature controls, and high-efficiency lighting systems, including LED for long-term sustainable results.
 The Center integrates with the University’s district energy central steam plant and central chilled water plant to exceed ASHRAE 90.1 2004 energy requirements by 25 percent.

 LEED® Gold certified.
-Sustainable features include day-lighting strategies, raised-access floors, displacement ventilation, natural convection, and energy recovery and high-performance glass featuring custom ceramic frit patterns to improve energy efficiency and building performance.Portfolio
+Sustainable features include day-lighting strategies, raised-access floors, displacement ventilation, natural convection, energy recovery,5 and high-performance glass featuring custom ceramic frit patterns to improve energy efficiency and building performance.Portfolio

 Academic STEM & Research, Learning Spaces

 Awards & Recognition

 - 2012 Regional ASHRAE Technology Award, New Education Building

 - 2011 IES Illumination Award of Excellence (national)

 - 2011 Finance & Commerce Magazine,Top 10 Projects of 2010

 - 2011 IES/IIDA Regional Energy and Environmental Award for Lighting Design